greglook/puget/README.md

 #inst "2014-05-14T01:05:53.885Z"
 ```

-## Customization
+## Further Customization

+Puget's printing is controlled by a map of options in the dynamic var
+`puget.printer/*options*`.
+This can be bound with the `with-options` macro for
+convenience.
+The options include print width, whether Puget is being strict,
+whether to print metadata, etc.

-Puget's colors are defined by the `:color-scheme` key in the `*options*` var,
+Puget's colors are defined by the `:color-scheme` key, which maps syntax element
-which maps syntax element keywords to a vector of ANSI style keywords to apply.
+keywords to a vector of ANSI style keywords to apply.
+The `set-color-scheme!`
-The `set-color-scheme!` function offers a convenient way to change the color
+function offers a convenient way to change the colors by providing either
-scheme by providing either color/style argument pairs or a single map of colors
+color/style argument pairs or a single map of colors to merge into the current
-to merge into the current color scheme.
+color scheme.

 ```clojure
 (puget/set-color-scheme! :nil [:bold :black])